 And in this way, the company could make good on their original intent again—except this time in a world where constantly improving technology had set the bar so much higher.

 “Here’s how I think about you—you’re brilliant storytellers.
 No matter whether the audience is internal or external, you find a way to concept and communicate a compelling and memorable story.
-Yes, you’re a design agency, but you’re more than that.
-Yet, you’re not a marketing or ad agency.
-You’re energizing and inspiring to partner with and I know you guys’ll never let me down.”
+You’re not a marketing or ad agency.
+You’re more than that.
+You’re an energizing and inspiring partner.
+And I know you guys’ll never let me down.”

 VP of Consumer Marketing